-If you can't find the life insurance policy of a recently deceased loved one, there are several ways to broaden your search.
+If you can't find the life insurance policy of a deceased loved one, there are several ways to broaden a search.

 Knowing there's a life insurance policy somewhere but not being able to find it can be a serious financial problem.
 If you can't make a claim for a life insurance payout, you could be stuck for years hoping that the life insurance company tries to find you.

 Here are documents you can review, agencies and people you can contact, and services to find a lost life insurance policy.

 Look for documents that can help you find the policy

 - Other insurance documents: Even if you can't find the life insurance policy, you might be able to find the name of the life insurance agent who sold the policy.
 You might even find a trail through the insurance agent that sold an auto or home insurance policy.
 That agent may know which company sold it.

 - Life insurance applications: Finding another policy could be helpful in locating others, if the deceased had more than one policy.
 Applications are typically attached to the back of a policy and may list other policies owned at the time of the application.

 - Bank statements: Look for payments (automated withdrawals or checks) to life insurance companies.